Factor Investing in India: Do "Smart Beta" Indices Outsmart Nifty 50 and Midcap 150? 24Nov2025

 (The views expressed here are for information purposes only and should not be construed as a recommendation or investment advice.
 While the author is a CFA Charterholder with nearly 25 years of experience in financial markets, this content is intended to share general insights and does not constitute financial guidance.
 Please consult your financial adviser before taking any investment decision.
 Safe to assume the author has a vested interest in stocks / investments discussed if any.)

-(Check P.S. dated 26Nov2025, at the end of the blog, for trailing returns of passive fund linked to "smart beta" indices)
+(Check P.S. dated 24Mar2026 with trailing and calendar year returns of smart beta indices; and Check P.S. dated 26Nov2025, at the end of the blog, for trailing returns of passive funds linked to "smart beta" indices)

 Explore how the so-called smart beta indices have performed over the years in comparison to broader indices, like, Nifty 50 and Nifty Midcap 150 indices.